ajaxloadmore/ajax-load-more-for-searchwp/README.txt

 == Changelog ==

 = 1.0.5 - June 5, 2025 =
+* NEW: Adding Ajax Load More as a required plugin.
-* UPDATE: Updated require plugin, readme and WP tested version.
+* UPDATE: Code cleanup, readme and WP tested version.

 = 1.0.4 - November 16, 2024 =
 * FIX: Replace SWP_Query with SearchWP\Query